CHRISHA1122/milestone-project-1/README.md

 ## Features

 The Eletrician website is designed to strictly adhere to accessibility guidelines across all pages, with easy navigation between sections/pages.
+Device responsiveness approach taken throughout project.

 ### Header

-The header/navbar with a built in hamburger button was taken from [Bootstrap](https://getbootstrap.com/), then changed to suit needs.
-First adding the company name to the left, then the three page links in the middle and finally a number to contact the company on the right.
-All styled in style.css file, with each been a clickable link.
-The header was also made to always stick at the top of the page for easy navigation.
+* The header/navbar with a built in hamburger button was taken from [Bootstrap](https://getbootstrap.com/), then changed to suit needs.
+* Added the company name to the left, which when clicked takes the user back to the home screen.
+* Home, About and Contact links added in the middle.
+* A contact number for the company on the right.
+* All styled in style.css file, with each having hover.
+* The header was also made to always stick at the top of the page for easy navigation.

 ![Header/navbar](assets/readme.images/header-navbar.png)

 ### Footer

-The footer was split into three sections with the company logo to the left to mimic the header and made a clickable link that takes the user back to the homepage.
-The middle section was used to give more contact information to the user that is easy to access.
-The final section was used for the company social media links using [Font awesome](https://fontawesome.com/) that when clicked would open in a new page.
-I also added a note where the copywrite material should be indicating that this site is for educational use only.
+* Added the company logo to the left to mimic the header and made a clickable link that takes the user back to the homepage.
+* The middle section was used to give more contact information to the user that is easy to access.
+* The final section was used for the company social media links using [Font awesome](https://fontawesome.com/) that when clicked would open in a new page.
+* Added a note where the copywrite material should be indicating that this site is for educational use only.

 ![Footer](assets/readme.images/footer.png)